trygvis/intellij-idea-dpkg/README.md

     Note that you have to specify the version explicitly.

+* `-t`

+    Use newest stable version instead of the newest EAP version

 * `-u`

     Updates the package repository with the appropriate command for